BranniganLab/density_threshold_affinity/README.md

 Detailed protocol is in preparation.

+(lms personal note, extend to include which kind of python to build)

 # Basic usage:
 1. Clone this repository
 2. Install the DTA package with the following commands:
+(lms potentially incude note how to build from scratch?)
    ```
    cd Polar_Binning_DeltaG
    cd python